lubomir/libtrie/README.markdown

 an `IOError` with detailed description is thrown.

 The `lookup` method needs one positional argument – the `unicode` key to be looked up in the trie.
-This method returns a set of strings associated with the key.
-The set is empty if the key was not present in the trie.
+This method returns a list of strings associated with the key.
+The list is empty if the key was not present in the trie.

 ## C API